Hacker0x01/docs.hackerone.com/docs/hackers/payments-faqs.md

 ### Supported Currencies
 #### Why can’t I receive payments in my currency?
-Our 3 main payout providers are PayPal, Coinbase, and Currency Cloud.
+Our 3 main payout providers are PayPal, Coinbase, and Currencycloud.
 You can only receive payments in the currencies these 3 options provide.
 If they don’t support your specified currency, then you unfortunately can’t receive payments in that currency.
 A work around for this is to receive your payment in US dollars and then have the funds converted to the currency you desire.

 ### Payment Tracking
 #### Where is my payment?